Best Practices for

 4. Robust

-Understanding these core principles helps in designing the edtech tools better.
+Understanding these core principles helps us all to create more effective and usable tools for all learners.
 Yet, the true challenge lies in incorporating these principles into practice.
-Implementing best practices to incorporate these principles is crucial for achieving true accessibility.
+Implementing best practices to incorporate these principles is crucial for achieving true accessibility!

 5 Best Practices To Incorporate Accessibility into Digital Products